 Today on Your Call: How is restorative justice affecting troubled students?

-On today's Your Call, we’ll talk about these programs in schools.
-Last year in Oakland, where the majority of suspensions were African American students, the school district turned to Restorative Justice as a way to resolve conflict and decrease suspensions.
+On today's Your Call, we’ll rebroadcast a conversation about restorative justice programs in schools.
+Last year in Oakland , where the majority of suspensions were African American students, the school district turned to Restorative Justice as a way to resolve conflict and decrease suspensions.
 How are these programs being used to teach kids alternatives to conflict and help keep them out of the prison and in school?
-Join the conversation on the next Your Call with Hana Baba, and you.
+That’s on the next Your Call with Hana Baba, and you.

 David Yusem, program manager for the Restorative Justice Program with the Oakland Unified School District